samvera/hyku/Updating-Hyku-6-with-Hyrax-5-Developer-Notes.md

 By configuration and convention, each ActiveFedora::Base work type will have a corresponding Valkyrie::Resource.
 Consider that `GenericWork < ActiveFedora::Base`, we'll have `GenericWorkResource < Valkyrie::Resource`.

+## `.internal_resource` and `.to_rdf_representation`

+To leverage the existing Solr index without a migration means you'll want to ensure that the Valkyrie class's read and write similar Solr documents.
+In paricular two attributes:

+- `has_model` :: The specific conceptual model (e.g. Article, Monograph, AdminSet, Collection)
+- `generic_type` :: The general conceptual model (e.g. Work, Work, AdminSet, Collection)

+There's inconsistency between ActiveFedora and Valkyrie's index field for generic_type: `generic_type_sim` and `generic_type_si` respectively.

+Hyrax has concistently used `has_model_ssim` as the Solr key.

+To leverage the `double_combo` ensure that your Valkyrie::Resource models have `.internal_resource` and `.to_rdf_representation` that reflects the class you're migrating from.
+The `double_combo` branch provides the `Hyrax::ValkyrieLazyMigration.migrating` class method to do the heavy lifting.

 ## Example Spec Problem

 ```ruby